Why are there so many of them?

 Damage - pigeon droppings are unsightly but also acidic.
 In large amounts it can cause damage to buildings and machinery.
 Nesting material, droppings and feathers can also block gutters and air vents.

-Public health - pigeons can carry diseases, some of which may be passed to people.
-They are a risk around kitchens and food businesses.
+Public health - pigeons can carry diseases.
+Some of these may be passed on to people and are a risk around kitchens and food businesses.
 They also carry mites which can cause skin disease and dust from their feathers can cause breathing problems in small spaces.

 Accidents - pigeon droppings and food left down for pigeons can cause paths and fire escapes on buildings to become slippery and dangerous.
 Startled flocks can take flight suddenly, causing hazards to drivers and pedestrians.

 Other birds - large numbers of pigeons can force smaller birds away from feeding areas.
 The pigeons also spread disease to other birds, reducing their numbers.

 The council has no policy to control or cull birds in the area.